Fees and key information

 (core, 15 credits)

-At present companies are employing various digital systems to support their business processes and gain competitive advantage, so equally are developments in Internet Technology affecting the social networks of individuals.
-In this rapidly changing and evolving environment of digital systems, it is vital that the students, as future managers, are equipped with the necessary knowledge and skills to exploit and manage digital business opportunities and initiatives.
+At present companies are employing various digital systems to support their business processes and gain competitive advantage.
+Equally, developments in Internet technology are reshaping the social and professional networks of individuals, influencing how organisations engage with customers, employees, and broader communities.
+In this rapidly changing and evolving environment of digital systems, it is vital that the students, as future managers, are equipped with the necessary knowledge and skills to exploit and manage digital business opportunities and initiatives within respective industries.

-This unit helps the understanding of principles of digital business management.
+This unit helps the understanding of principles of digital business management in various context.
 It will focus on the applications of technology, exploring such important issues as the integration of the business environment, business models, and Internet marketing, requiring the understanding of theory, implementation and maintenance issues.
 Overall, the unit aims to develop a view of digital business in practice.

 (core, 15 credits)